 Emergency Medical Services

-Saylor Fire Medics provide both basic and advanced life support services.
+Saylor Township medics provides both basic and advanced life support services.
 EMS staff are trained and certified to the following levels.

 EMT, Advanced EMT, or Paramedic.

 Heart Attack & Stroke Warning Signs

 Some heart attacks are sudden and intense "movie heart attacks," where no one doubts what's happening.
 But most heart attacks start slowly, with mild pain or discomfort.